-Citizens' Price to Compare is adjusted quarterly to reflect
+Citizens' Price to Compare (PTC) is adjusted semi-annually to reflect

 current energy costs and market conditions.
-The Price to Compare includes Generation, Transmission & the State Tax Adjustment Surcharge.
+It is applicable to all residential customers and commercial customers where peak load is less than 400 kW.
+The PTC includes Generation, Transmission & the State Tax Adjustment Surcharge.

 Customer Information Release